asterisk/documentation/docs/Development/Asterisk-Developer-Conference-Call/index.md

----
+!!! info ""

-**Information:**  Discussions about Asterisk development occur on the [asterisk-dev mailing list](http://lists.digium.com/mailman/listinfo/asterisk-dev) and the #asterisk-dev channel on irc.freenode.net.
+    Discussions about Asterisk development occur on the [asterisk-dev mailing list](http://lists.digium.com/mailman/listinfo/asterisk-dev) and the #asterisk-dev channel on irc.freenode.net.

     At present (May, 2014), the Developer Conference Call is not held.
 We welcome your participation in the aforementioned list and IRC channel.

     This page is maintained for historical purposes only.

----
+[//]: # (end-info)

 The Asterisk Developer Conference call is held every other Thursday.